newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/tenant-eviction.md

 * How your tenant can resolve the issue
 * The risk of eviction if your tenant doesn’t comply

-In some cases, you may also need to give a Notice to Cease.
+In some cases, you may also need to give a `Notice to Cease|notice-to-cease`.
 For more information about the notices, review the [Truth in Renting Guide](https://www.nj.gov/dca/codes/publications/pdf_lti/t_i_r.pdf).